Los hilos del pasado

 Los hilos del pasado (English: Threads of the Past) is a Mexican telenovela produced by José Alberto Castro for TelevisaUnivision.
 It is based on the 1985 Venezuela telenovela Cristal, created by Delia Fiallo.
 The series stars Yadhira Carrillo, Bárbara López, Emmanuel Palomares and David Zepeda.
-It premiered on Univision on 10 September 2025.
-In Mexico, the series premiered on Las Estrellas on 27 October 2025.
+It aired on Univision from 10 September 2025 to 5 December 2025.
+In Mexico, the series aired on Las Estrellas from 27 October 2025 to 16 January 2026.